stampit-org/stampit/README.md

 // Just good, clean code reusability. var bar = stampit.compose(defaults, availability, membership);

-// Note that you can override state on instantiation: var myBar = bar({name: 'Moe\'s'});
+// Note that you can override references on instantiation: var myBar = bar({name: 'Moe\'s'});

 // Silly, but proves that everything is as it should be.